 Lastly, as a cherry on top of Sony's next-gen console offering, rumours have emerged that the Japanese maker is also lining up a 5G PlayStation Portable, allowing PlayStation fans to play stunning, graphically impressive games while on the go.

-Microsoft Xbox Two (Scarlett)
+Microsoft Xbox Series X

 Microsoft's Phil Spencer announced at E3 2018 that the next Xbox, code-named Xbox Scarlett, was currently being worked on, with reports stating that "Microsoft is aggressively moving ahead with hardware in the console space" and is "planning for the next Xbox console release to arrive in 2020."
+That console is the Xbox Series X.

-The follow up console to the Xbox One X, and full successor to the 2013 Xbox One, is no shrinking violet, either, with the Xbox Two's maker aware of the incoming PS5 threat and tooling up with a ridiculous suite of advanced features, stunning next-gen games, and phenomenal, crazy-fast hardware.
+The follow up console to the Xbox One X, and full successor to the 2013 Xbox One, is no shrinking violet, either, with the Xbox Series X's maker aware of the incoming PS5 threat and tooling up with a ridiculous suite of advanced features, stunning next-gen games, and phenomenal, crazy-fast hardware.

-As well as also delivering enhanced cloud functionality and a two-tier console offering including a full fat Xbox Two and cheaper, smaller, steaming-orientated console tied into Xbox Game Pass, Xbox's Scarlett program also looks set to include smart new ways to buy the next Xbox, with the recent launch of Xbox All Access paving the way for Microsoft to make entering the Xbox ecosystem easier than ever.
+As well as also delivering enhanced cloud functionality and a two-tier console offering including a full fat Xbox Series X and cheaper, smaller, steaming-orientated console tied into Xbox Game Pass, Xbox's Scarlett program also looks set to include smart new ways to buy the next Xbox, with the recent launch of Xbox All Access paving the way for Microsoft to make entering the Xbox ecosystem easier than ever.

 Which, leads us to the inevitable conclusion that both Sony and Microsoft's next-gen consoles currently look like they are very evenly matched.
 Sony's PS5 system, if that covert operation succeeds, currently looks set to release sooner and also seems very powerful.